netlify/markdown-to-sanity/bin/blogs/2017-09-11-how-to-build-a-serverless-seo-friendly-react-blog.md

 title: 'How to Build a Serverless, SEO-friendly React blog'
 authors:
   - Roger Jin
-image: /img/blog/butter-horizontal.svg
+image: /v3/img/blog/butter-horizontal.svg
 format: blog
 short_title: 'How to Build a Serverless, SEO-friendly React blog'
 topics:
   - tutorials
 tags:
   - popular
-  - serverless
+  - Serverless
-  - cms
+  - CMS
-  - buttercms
+  - ButterCMS
   - how-to
-  - tutorial
+  - Tutorial
-  - react
+  - React
 description: >
   In this tutorial we are going to show you how to build a serverless, SEO-friendly CMS-powered blog using React, ButterCMS, and Netlify.